mhollander/Expungement-Generator/README.md

 1. Clone the EG repository, and `cd` into the root of the repository.

-2. Install php composer.
-You can run `curl -sS https://getcomposer.org/installer | php -- --install-dir ~/.local/bin/ --filename=composer` to install it to your local user account.
+2. Install php composer on your host computer.
+If you're running linux, you can run `curl -sS https://getcomposer.org/installer | php -- --install-dir ~/.local/bin/ --filename=composer` to install it to your local user account.

 3. Set up the config.php file with `cp docker-config.php Expungement-Generator/config.php`